TheJinxedArtist/UE5-Pixel-Perfect/README.md

 It's pretty simple to use, and most values are self-explanitory.
 "Dual Colour Toning", "HSV Blending" and "Fast Linear to sRGB" act as booleans, though we cannot use boolean values as shader properties, so they are shown as 0-1 floats.

-> [!WARNING]
-> I would advise against using any floating-point value on any of the "booleans", just stick to 0 or 1.

 Basically, to use it, open your Unreal Engine project in the file explorer (make sure Unreal Engine is closed).
 Under Content, create a "Graphics" folder (including capital G) and copy the UEPixelPerfect folder into this Graphics folder.

 The reason for this specific layout is because Unreal Engine throws a bit of a hissy fit if you don't copy things and paste them with the *exact* same path, I tend to put all generic effects into a Graphics folder, and so you're forced to do it too.